wgpu-mc/wgpu-mc/README.md

 > [!CAUTION]
 > Electrum is currently wip.
 [Feel free to contribute!](https://github.com/wgpu-mc/wgpu-mc/labels/electrum).

-**Electrum** is a fabric mod that integrates the wgpu-mc rendering engine, replacing the existing Blaze3D rendering engine.
+**Electrum** is a Fabric mod that uses Project Panama bindings to integrate wgpu(-mc) as a Blaze3D backend.
+Currently due to the rewrite the goal of the project is full compatibility with Blaze3D's backend API, which is going quite well.
+After that, we'll start experimenting again with replacing parts of the Java renderer paths with wgpu-mc, such as terrain rendering and chunk meshing.

-### Screenshots
+### Screenshots in Minecraft using wgpu-mc as the terrain renderer (old)
 <p>
   <img alt="" src="https://github.com/user-attachments/assets/031437b4-9001-404f-84a1-996660fa49b2" width="280">
   <img alt="" src="https://github.com/user-attachments/assets/16686221-a49a-4761-b4e1-fe81865b0449" width="280">
   <img alt="" src="https://github.com/user-attachments/assets/466264f5-3b05-4a5b-89b3-7cc379aacbae" width="280">
 </p>

-## Contribution Guide